tytydraco/yessleep/out/The_Hatch_is_Open_It_Wants_More.md

-A pet now.
+A pet.
 We call it that.
 Feed it, watch it, listen for its breathing beneath us.
 A pet we don’t understand.
 A pet we are afraid of.
 But not feeding it is worse.

 Michelle sits on the edge of the bed, her feet over the black.
 She tilts her head.
 Listens.
 Smiles.
 I think it decides that.
 Her skin is cold.
 It’s just storage space.
 A hatch, a hole, a mouth.
 Shifting.
 Spreading.